eduardvintila/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

 Of course, this is the most basic way you can use `kraft`, but there are many other options.
 To see every option `kraft` has to offer, you can simply type `kraft -h`.
 If you want to know about a certain command, just follow it with the `-h` option.
-For example, if I wanted to know more about the configure command, I would type `kraft configure -h`.
+For example, if one wants to know more about the configure command, they would type `kraft configure -h`.

 #### Manually Building the helloworld Application